corrode/corrode.github.io/content/blog/enums.md

 }
 ```

-It's still not ideal, however.
+It's still not ideal, however!
 Not even if you interface with C code, as we will
 see in a bit.
+But first, let's look at the recommended way to represent state in Rust.

 ## Use Enums Instead!